nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 * **export** - Exports a GPIO signal to read and write to.
 * **unexport** - Reverses the effect of exporting.

+To read and write to a pin it must first be exported.
 As an example, use the sysfs number **132** to export pin **PE4**:

 ```shell
 echo 132 > /sys/class/gpio/export
 ```

 Once exported, a GPIO signal will have a path like `/sys/class/gpio/gpioN` where N is the sysfs number.
-Once a pin is exported, look in the **gpioN** directory to see what attributes are available to read and write:
+In the **gpioN** directory, you can see what attributes are available to read and write to:

 ```shell
 ls /sys/class/gpio/export/gpio132
 ```
-These are the main attributes you will work with:

 * **direction** - Set direction of pin using "in" or out".
 All GPIOs are I/Os except for PE0, PE1 and PE2 which are input only.
 * **value** - Value of pin written or read as either 0 (low) or 1 (high).